tock/tock/doc/reference/trd-hil-design.md

 Sometimes, however, these error codes don't quite fit the use case and so a HIL defines its own error codes.
-The I2C HIL, for example, defines an `i2c::Error` enumeration for cases such as address and data negative acknowledgements, which can occur in I2C.
+The I2C HIL, for example, defines an `i2c::Error` enumeration for cases such as address and data negative acknowledgments, which can occur in I2C.

 If a method doesn't return a synchronous error, there is no way for a caller to know if the operation succeeded.
 This is especially problematic for